funkhaus/fh-components/README.md

 **Notes**

 *   Lightweight hamburger SVG with open and closed states.
 Calls Vuepress's `'OPEN_MENU'` or `'CLOSE_MENU'` when clicked, depending on current `activated` state.
 Will also update correctly when menu is opened or closed elsewhere.
+*   Default slot is a three-line hamburger icon that changes to an "X" when activated.
+The user can replace this with their own gif if they want.

 ## `image-loader`